dvystrcil/neptune/Eddy Steps.md

+Don't read too much into this.
+I was gathering info.

 - Update to the latest elegoo firmware
 - Replace Macros, (see snippets)
 - Comment/Remove `max_accel_to_decel` in `printer` section of `printer.cfg`